7 Five Parameters

 Our graph in the darker blue represents our actual data.
 As we can see with the lighter blue graph, our fitted model is able to generate a distribution that is similar when compared to the actual data.
 However, the “fake-data” produces some values for longevity which are impossible.
 One important item that we want to note is that for the actual data there is no value that is under 0 or over 60 for longevity of a candidate, however, in the fitted model we are able to see several generated values for which the longevity of a candidate is under 0 or over 60.
 We know that the longevity of a person can not decrease below 0.
 This is a flaw in our model.
 Is it a serious flaw?
 That is tough to decide.
 For the most part though our fitted model does a great job in generating a distribution through the “fake-data” simulation when compared to the actual data set.

-Recall the parallel slopes model that we created in Chapter 6.
+Recall the parallel slopes model that we created in ?sec-four-parameters.
 Another visualization we can create, one that also uses slopes and intercepts for our model, is the interaction model.
 In this model, the slopes for our two groups are different, creating a non-parallel visualization.

 The process for creating the interaction model is similar to creating the parallel slopes model.
 Let us begin the same way — by tidying our data and inspecting it.